HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

   </script>
 </body>

-The example show how to transfer the entire content of the folder `TiO2` from the local computer to the folder `DATA` at the Supek login node.
+The example shows how the entire content of the folder `TiO2` is transferred from the local computer to the folder `DATA` on the Supek login node.

 ---
 ### Job queues

-The compute nodes are grouped into job queues, based on the specific use.
-For example on Supek are defined 9 [job queues](https://wiki.srce.hr/pages/viewpage.action?pageId=121966239) each tailored for a specific types of jobs.
+The compute nodes are organised in job queues depending on their intended use.
+There are nine [job queues](https://wiki.srce.hr/pages/viewpage.action?pageId=121966239) on Supek, each of which is optimised for certain types of jobs.
-The next command are run on the login node of the Supek.
+The following commands should be executed from the Supek login node.

-To list all available queues on the system run:
+To list all available queues on the system, run:
 ```
 qstat -Q
 ```

-To list all the jobs that are currently running in the `gpu` queueu or are in the pending (waiting) can be inspected by running:
+To display all running and pending (waiting) jobs in the `gpu` queueu, use the following command:

 ```
 qstat -p gpu
 ```

-Print the full list of nodes with their loads and the jobs currently running on them.
+Dispaly a complete list of nodes, including their utilisation and the jobs currently running on them:
 ```
 pbsnodes -aSj
 ```